 You don't need a veil, tiara, earrings, necklace and a sash.
-Accessories add a unique touch to your look, but even one too many can be over-the-top with an already-embellished gown.
-Before you start buying, take an inventory of your gown's stand-out features and then base your choices around them.
+Accessories add a unique touch to your look, but even one too many can be over the top with an already-embellished gown.
+Before you start buying, take an inventory of your gown's standout features and then base your choices around them.
 If your dress has an ornate neckline, opt for a pair of drop earrings instead of a necklace (that might look too busy).
 For a gown with a simpler style, try a bold statement necklace or a fascinator.
 When it comes to earrings, take a cue from your hairstyle.
 If you're leaving your hair down and over your ears, small studs or drops will do.
 But for an updo, you might want something a little more dramatic, like a pair of chandelier danglers.
-And lastly, it's always a good idea to avoid designs that closely mimic the embellishments on your gown—you don't want to look too matchy-matchy.
+It's always a good idea to avoid designs that closely mimic the embellishments on your gown—you don't want to look too matchy-matchy.

 3. Know Your Veils